bihor/tinyaccordion/README.md

 # tinyaccordion

-version 7.2.0
+version 7.2.1

 JavaScript Accordion based on TinyAccordion.

-An easy to use extension to display pages, tt_content or news elements as an Accordion.
+An easy to use extension to display pages, tt_content or news elements as an accordion.
 Runs with TinyAccordion or jQuery UI-Accordion.

 You find the documentation here: